russgooday/UDEMY_OOP-in-Javascript/Section 04 - Prototypes/extend.md

   __proto__: Object
 ```

-Using Object.getOwnPropertyDescriptors properties need to be broken down first into keys and object descriptors.
-Then with Object.defineProperty or Object.defineProperties they can then be assigned to the new object — functionality intact.
+Using ***Object.getOwnPropertyDescriptors*** properties need to be broken down first into keys and object descriptors.
+Then with ***Object.defineProperties*** they can be assigned to the new object — functionality intact.

-A good learning exercise!!
+A good solution for this called ***assignComplete*** can be found on MDN's Object.assign page